LorenzoLocker12/Android-Mobile-App-for-Recycling-Awareness/README.md

-# Application Made in JAVA during Computer Science degree and presented at college XII Meeting and II Extension Exhibition..
+# Application Made in JAVA during Computer Science degree and presented at college XII Meeting and II Extension Exhibition.

 ## Certificate